 The “Reina del Carmen” is an old wooden ship salvaged from the scrapyard to convert it into an Ethnographic Museum of Maritime Culture with the collaboration of the Expomar Foundation.
 You can visit all its compartments, deck, bridge, cellar and cabins, reliving what life was like on board a ship of the 60s.
 Inside, the traditional fishing methods used in trolling for bonito, the traditional way of fishing that best guarantees the quality of the product, are displayed.

 The Mallorca Maritime Museum has two sites (Palma and Sóller).
-The Sea Museum of Sóller, located in the old oratory of Santa Catalina de Alejandría, shows old naval pieces and objects related to the work of shipwrights, fishing and trade, models of boats, photographs and historical images, documentation and other elements related to the sea, distributed around the outside of the building, the entrance, and a suggestive exhibition room decorated with wood and blue tones.
-The 'shore carpenters, fishing, emigration and trade are the main topics covered.
+The Sóller's Sea Museum, located in the old oratory of Santa Catalina de Alejandría, shows old naval pieces and objects related to the work of shipwrights, fishing and trade, models of boats, photographs and historical images, documentation and other elements related to the sea, distributed around the outside of the building, the entrance, and a suggestive exhibition room decorated with wood and blue tones.
+The shore carpenters, fishing, emigration and trade are the main topics covered.

 From the Mallorca Maritime Museum we are developing a territorial project to recover and transmit a heritage accumulated over the centuries and up to the present day: ships hidden under the sea, lighthouses of great value, stories of sailors, examples of traditional boats, trades of the sea that are disappearing, the biodiversity of our waters (and the human actions that endanger it)...
 A heritage that belongs to us and that we believe can help us to relate to the sea in a different way.
 That is why we are dedicated to recovering, preserving, disseminating and researching it.